ssbclarke/madi-core-ames/docs/generator/docs/getting-started/simple-getting-started.md

       - "3030:3030"
 ```

-Replace the `sk-XXXXXXXXXXXXXXXXXXXXXXXX` with your own OpenAI API key and save
+Replace `sk-XXXXXXXXXXXXXXXXXXXXXXXX` with your own OpenAI API key.
+Ensure that you keep the key secure and do not expose it publicly.
+Save the changes to the file.

 ### 4. Running the Stack

-From the terminal, run the following command:
+To start the MADI stack, run the following command in your terminal:

 ```shell
 docker compose -f docker-compose-simple.yml -p madi-simple up
 ```

-Assuming there are no errors in booting up the various containers, you can now go to `http://localhost:3000` and see your local MADI instance.
+If everything is configured correctly, Docker will start up the containers and you should be able to access your local MADI instance by navigating to `http://localhost:3000` in your web browser.